Yondelis Prescribing Information

 The following population characteristics are not associated with a clinically significant effect on the pharmacokinetics of trabectedin: sex, age (19 to 83 years), body weight (36 to 148 kg), body surface area (0.9 to 2.8 m2), mild hepatic impairment, or mild to moderate renal impairment.
 The effects of severe hepatic impairment, severe renal impairment or end stage renal disease on trabectedin exposure are unknown.

-The geometric mean dose normalized trabectedin exposure (AUC) increased by 97% (90% CI: 20%, 222%) in patients with moderate hepatic impairment following administration of a single Yondelis dose of 0.58 mg/m2 or 0.9 mg/m2 compared to patients with normal liver function following administration of a single Yondelis dose of 1.3 mg/m2 [see Dosage and Administration (2.1) and Use in Specific Populations (8.6)].
+The geometric mean dose normalized trabectedin exposure (AUC) increased by 97% (90% CI: 20%, 222%) in patients with moderate hepatic impairment (bilirubin levels greater than 1.5 times to 3 times the upper limit of normal and AST and ALT less than 8 times the upper limit of normal) following administration of a single Yondelis dose of 0.58 mg/m2 or 0.9 mg/m2 compared to patients with normal liver function following administration of a single Yondelis dose of 1.3 mg/m2 [see Dosage and Administration (2.1) and Use in Specific Populations (8.6)].

 Effect of Strong CYP3A Inhibitors on Trabectedin